-- 1) The free constants, the values which define the properties of particles-their masses and the strength of the forces-remain unexplained. - 2) Neutrino sector anomalies: neutrino oscillations and their non-zero mass is a problem for quantum chromodynamics.
-The mass asymmetry between neutrinos and antineutrinos violates Relativistic Quantum Field Theory (Special Relativity); and now the electrifying, but yet to be confirmed result (CERN 2011) of the apparent supraluminal velocity of neutrinos.
+1) The free constants, the values which define the properties of particles/fields-their masses and the strength of the forces-remain utterly unexplained.

+2) Neutrino sector anomalies: neutrino oscillations and their non-zero mass is a problem for quantum chromodynamics.
+The mass asymmetry between neutrinos and antineutrinos violates Relativistic Quantum Field Theory mathematics.

 As to mass asymmetry, CP (charge/parity) violation is the broken symmetry between matter particles and antiparticles-matter/antimatter asymmetry.
 Symmetry means equal amounts of matter and antimatter in the cosmos.
 So where is the antimatter?
 Why are we composed of matter instead of antimatter?
 Without this symmetry breaking we would not be here, nor would anything else.
-If matter and antimatter have a mirror (parity) symmetry, then theory requires that, with the creation, sometime ago, of each and every matter particle there must be an antiparticle.
+If matter and antimatter have a mirror (parity) symmetry, then theory requires that, with the creation, awhile back, of each and every matter particle there must be an antiparticle.
 Where are they?
-We can account for very few, although some of them are in our positron emission tomography (PET) scans.
+We can account for very few, although a very few of them are in our positron emission tomography (PET) scans.
 The Standard Model cannot explain this asymmetry of matter and antimatter.

 3) Is the recent discovery of a "Higgs-like" particle (CERN 2012) indeed the advent of the holy grail that is the magical Higgs boson.
-This theoretically omnipresent diaphanous zero spin, zero charge Higgs boson (H0) will be a perturbation in the putative Higgs field-the grand desideratum which proves the existence of the Higgs Field which is the result of the Higgs Mechanism for electroweak symmetry breaking (EWSB) through which-in a mysterious yet still to be fully explained manner-particles acquire mass.
+This theoretically omnipresent diaphanous zero spin, zero charge Higgs boson (H0) will be a perturbation in the putative Higgs Field-the grand desideratum which proves the existence of the Higgs Field which is the result of the Higgs Mechanism for electroweak symmetry breaking (EWSB) through which-in a mysterious yet still to be fully explained manner-particles acquire mass.
 Thus was the Higgs boson bestowed by physicist Leon Lederman-discoverer of the bottom quark-with the unfortunate epithet "the God Particle."

-This mystical field is omnipresent in all of the matter/energy throughout the physical and material cosmos.
+This proto-religious mystical field is omnipresent in all of the matter/energy throughout the physical and material cosmos.
 It is present in the inner space of the nuclei of all atomic structure.
 It is present throughout cosmological outer space, even of the quantum vacuum.
 It is the physical matrix ground-analogous to the trans-physical basal emptiness matrix ground of Buddhist Dzogchen, and of Nirguna Brahman of Advaita Vedanta-of all physical spacetime existence.

-Standard Model unification of the Weak Force with the Electromagnetic Force in order to become the Electroweak Force requires the Higgs field.
-Without it, or something like it, electroweak symmetry breaking does not occur, there is no mass, and physical matter does not arise.
+Standard Model unification of the Weak Nuclear Force with the Electromagnetic Force in order to become the Electroweak Force requires the Higgs field.
+Without it, or something like it, electroweak symmetry breaking does not occur, so there is no mass, and physical matter does not arise.
 If we decline to presume that being, and even intelligence, is only physical, we need not despair that the absence of mere matter is nothingness.
 (Although without matter, finding a parking space should be less problematic.)
 We shall see that throughout this matter/mind/spirit odyssey, there are more things in heaven and earth than are dreamt of in materialist philosophies.

 The perfect symmetry of the unbroken whole must be very beautiful.
-But not without an observing consciousness.
-Most of us, given our present evolutionary stage of psychospiritual development, tend to favor a consciousness that is physically embodied.
-Thus the explanatory urgency of the Higgs field.
-The Standard Model needs the Higgs field.
-Without it the consistency of the theory collapses (more on Higgs below).
+But not without an observing consciousness to behold it.
+Most of us, given our present evolutionary stage of psycho-spiritual self development tend to favor a consciousness expression that is physically embodied.
+And embodied consciousness needs the breath of life.
+Consciousness itself, the primordial ground instantiated in such fortuitous embodiment does not.
+Thus the existential urgency of such embodiment, and of some physical ground-like the Higgs field.
+It's good to be here!